spjmurray/couchbase-antora-preview/README.md

 The `url` parameter is required and specifies the path to a mounted git repository or a reference to GitHub.
 This must match the mount target specified in the [`--mount`](#mount) argument.

-The `branches` parameter is optional and specifies which branches, tags or hash references to use for document generation.
+The `branches` parameter is optional and specifies which branches to use for document generation.
+Branches are colon (`:`) separated.

 The `start_path` parameter is used to select the path within the repository to find the `antora.yml` module configuration.
 For further details please consult the [Antora documentation](https://docs.antora.org/antora/1.1/playbook/configure-content-sources/).